fbn776/AssistScript/README.md

 AssistScript is a simple scripting(?) language that I made for fun.
 Not very useful, but it's fun to play around with.
-Initially started as a joke and as time passed it became a fun project to work on.
+Initially started as a joke, and as time passed it became a fun project to work on.

 The language is very simple, all you have to do is to specify a command and its arguments.
-And has a basic syntax as
+The basic syntax is:

 ```asrc
 <command> <arg1> <arg2> ... <argN>